majway27/mlh/README.md

 * Push notifications when activity happens?
 * Direct link to site for manual verification?
 * MPL ?
+* Refactor some settings management with iterative loops, sp.getAll()
 * Fancy GUI, Pretty Icons ?
   * "New Apt" should be google style plus button in lower right.
   * View Scheduled should be a TextView panel in main page
-  * Should say welcome/hello user on main page
+  * ~~Should say welcome/hello user on main page~~
+  * Tabs for Settings page
+  * Rename Settings and Appointment classes to <X>Activity

 ## Notes
 * Requires API 21, min version 5